February 8, 2026 (3mo ago)

 Format: - 🏷️ **Short title** — What happened.
 What to do instead.

-Why this matters: By session 5, the agent reads its error log at startup and avoids mistakes before being told.
-It checks the cron CLI instead of the tool.
-It uses cursor pagination without asking.
-It strips generic type params before regex matching.
-Every correction compounds.
+By session 5, the payoff shows up.
+The agent reads its error log at startup and avoids mistakes before being told.
+It checks the cron CLI instead of the tool, uses cursor pagination without asking, and strips generic type params before regex matching.
+Every correction it logged earlier is now working for it.

-This is the file that turns an agent from "helpful but forgetful" to "actually learns from experience."
+This is the file that takes an agent from helpful but forgetful to one that actually learns from experience.

 Layer 2: Local Search with QMD